sverres/pana/PITCHME.md

 @title[Guido van Rossum]

 @snap[west span-55 byline text-11 text-green]
-@quote[I want Python to be more effective for large projects, without losing sight of its use for small projects and teaching"]
+@quote[I want Python to be more effective for large projects, without losing sight of its use for small projects and teaching]
 @snapend

 @snap[east]